Linuxfabrik/monitoring-plugins/check-plugins/fs-inodes/README.md

 Checks the percentage of used inodes on local filesystems.
 Fetches a list of local devices that are in use and have a filesystem.
 Filesystems that do not report inode usage (such as btrfs or some network filesystems) are skipped automatically.
 Alerts when inode usage exceeds the configured thresholds.

-**Alerting Logic:**

-* Compares inode usage percentage per mount point against `--warning` and `--critical` thresholds
-* Each mount point is evaluated independently; the overall state is the worst of all mount points

 **Data Collection:**

 * Uses `os.statvfs()` on each local disk mount point to read total and free inode counts